jboyle1990/Fintech-Case-Study---Gamestop/README.md

 * Gaming Cafe
 * Board Game Cafe
 * Offer in Store perks for "Power Up" Reward Members

+This suite of in store services would allow Gamestop to increase profitability and drive traffic at locations.
+The logic behind the gaming game and board game cafe would allow current locations to offer rentable areas in current stores where consumers could sample product or compete against friends.
+The computer build services would allow employees to assist consumers in the daunting task of building their own gaming PC.

 ## Saving our Progress